 Introduction

-In FME, there are many ways to connect and utilize APIs.
+In FME, there are many ways to connect to and utilize APIs.
 We can make API calls using a FeatureReader, a JSONExtractor, or an HTTPCaller.
-In this tutorial series we will be covering how to make several calls where pagination is required.
+In this tutorial series, we will cover how to make several calls where pagination is required.

 What is a REST API?